 - The Company shall clearly separate management oversight and execution and strengthen the Board of Directors' oversight function while delegating authority for execution to enable swift management decision-making.
-Meanwhile, execution shall be controlled by having the following framework. - The organization responsible for execution shall consist of the Management Strategy Unit, Group Digital Strategy Unit, Affiliated Business Unit, Financial Strategy Unit, Human Resources Strategy Unit and Administration Unit, and Executive Officers shall be appointed as the head of the units, through which the Company shall achieve swift and efficient business execution.
+Meanwhile, execution shall be controlled by having the following framework. - The organization responsible for execution shall consist of the Management Strategy Unit, Group Digital Strategy Unit, Financial Strategy Unit, Human Resources Strategy Unit and Administration Unit, and Executive Officers shall be appointed as the head of the units, through which the Company shall achieve swift and efficient business execution.

-- Each unit shall have the "Mission Statement," and the responsibilities of execution are clarified, such as the objectives, risks, strategies, roles and interdivisional cooperation. - Execution shall formulate the major Group management policies and individual important matters, and oversee business execution of operating companies.
-The Board of Directors shall discuss and determine (approve) the suitability of major policies and plans that execution has prepared as well as individual important matters. - The Group Management Meeting, the Group Results and Strategy Examination Meeting, the Group Liaison Meeting, the JFR Liaison Meeting, the JFR Division Managers' Meeting shall discuss the overall policy and plan and other matters for the Group management, as well as checking on the progress of management strategies and sharing information between management, and so forth. - The Company shall construct systems to raise overall efficiency of the Group such as the introduction of the Group's common accounting system in principle and promotion of centralized management of the Group funds. - The Company has adopted the International Financial Reporting Standards (IFRS) voluntarily in the interest of implementing effective management based on appropriate asset evaluation, applying business management that gives emphasis to the profit of the current period and increasing convenience for overseas investors by improving the international comparability of financial information.
+- The Company clarifies the missions of the President and Representative Executive Officer and each strategy unit.
+Each division formulates and executes a concrete plan based on the mission, and the roles and operations set forth in the Rules for Division of Organizations and Duties. - Execution shall formulate the major Group management policies and individual important matters, and oversee business execution of operating companies.
+The Board of Directors shall discuss and determine (approve) the suitability of major policies and plans that execution has prepared as well as individual important matters. - It discusses the overall policy, plan, and other matters concerning the Group's management at the Group Management Meeting, the Group Policy Meeting, each segment's Medium-term Business Plan Progress Meetings, the Affiliated Business Companies Results and Strategy Examination Meeting, etc. At them, participants confirm the progress of management strategies, share information between management, and so forth. - The Company shall construct systems to raise overall efficiency of the Group such as the introduction of the Group's common accounting system in principle and promotion of centralized management of the Group funds. - The Company has adopted the International Financial Reporting Standards (IFRS) voluntarily in the interest of implementing effective management based on appropriate asset evaluation, applying business management that gives emphasis to the profit of the current period and increasing convenience for overseas investors by improving the international comparability of financial information.